 - Trying out Spanish staples such as paella, tortilla, croquettes, and gazpacho.

 - Resting assured: special dietary requirements can be accommodated.

 Program of soccer training classes and activities led by a professional soccer instructor in Spain.

 Visits to at least one of the local stadiums of Sevilla’s major soccer clubs to take a tour of the facilities, dressing rooms, media rooms, trophy rooms and player tunnels, and also a chance to meet some of the professional players.

 Accommodation and full board with a homestay family (other accommodation options available).

 Optional add-on Spanish classes.

-Airport reception with a representative from Centro MundoLengua and transfer to and from Seville airport.
+Airport reception with a representative from Centro MundoLengua and transfer to and from Sevilla airport.

-Free participation in and attendance on the program, including accommodation and full board, for teachers and adult chaperones.
+Free participation in the program, including accommodation and full board, for teachers and adult chaperones.
 Other benefits may apply.